UVicFH/CanDuino/README.md

       Programmer: "Arduino as ISP"

-  g) connect the Working Arduino (that is not coneected to the new Canduino) to the computer
+  g) connect the Working Arduino (that is now coneected to the new Canduino) to the computer

   h) click burn bootloader (may need to change heartbeat to 20 from 40)